 If you love espresso, this small-batch Seattle coffee roaster is for you.
 Espresso Vivace was started in the early 1990s after its now-owner traveled to Italy.
 They focus on northern Italian-style coffee, which roasts and blends mild Arabica beans with the goal of coaxing out as much of their caramelized sugar content as possible.

 My favorite of Espresso Vivace’s coffee beans to take home is the Brazilian (~$22).
-It tastes like espresso with that roasted flavor, but finished smoother than others.
-You won’t taste that sooty “dark roasted” flavor characteristic of most traditional Italian-style espressos, which in my book is preferable.
+It tastes like espresso with that roasted flavor, but finishes smoother than others.
+You won’t taste that sooty “dark roasted” flavor characteristic of most traditional Italian-style espressos, which in my book, is preferable.

 Bring more of Seattle home